Best LG TVs 2023: OLED, 4K HDR

 (Image credit: LG / Netflix, FUBAR)

-While other big players such as Sony and Philips have brilliant OLED TVs in their own right, there are still plenty of reasons to go with LG when it comes to choosing a new television.
-For starters, neither Sony or Philips are as good for gaming, with only Samsung rivalling LG in this department, but Samsung has only just started embracing OLED so it still has some catching up to do.
+Don't get us wrong, other big players like Sony and Philips have brilliant OLED TVs in their own right.
+But neither Sony or Philips are as good for gaming.
+And while Samsung does rival LG in this department, Samsung has only just started embracing OLED so it still has some catching up to do.

 The quick list